Codecademy/docs/content/cloud/cloud.md

 - Performance: A cloud solution will provide more powerful hardware than a business could afford in its own data center.
 - Cost: A cloud solution is typically more affordable than an on-prem solution offering the same capabilities.

 Generally, cloud computing removes the necessity of a business to maintain a dedicated data center, with all the hardware and personnel it requires, for a particular solution, allowing the business to allocate those resources to other tasks.
-Because of this, cloud solutions are increasing in popularity, especially with the increasing cost of keeping hardware and software up-to date.
+Because of this, cloud solutions are increasing in popularity, especially with the increasing cost of keeping hardware and software up to date.